dh4/gallerize.js/README.md

 vGallery.js is not designed to display a styled gallery by default.
 It requires you to style the elements used (`gallery` and `nav`, `counter`, `prev`, `next`, `text` if they are used).
 At a bare minimum, you will need to add a height and width to the `gallery` element.

+vGallery.js uses a z-index range of 90-100.
+Any z-index above 100 will show above the gallery and a z-index below 90 will show below it.

 Look at the examples in the demos directory for good starting points on styling the gallery.